 Many Indigenous community members have been wanting a group like ours for many years.
 Our community is grass roots.

 In March 2022 we had our first official gathering sponsored by the Unity Collective, Town of Collingwood and organized by Muckpaloo Ipeelie, an Inuk woman.
 Our first was Ceremony lead by James Carpenter for the Spring Solstice.
 It inspired community members to come forward to help organize future events.
-We’ve since completed 3 Indigenous lead and community oriented gatherings in 2022.
+Since then we have continued to bring Change of Season’s Gathering for the Town of Collingwood to celebrate Indigenous ways of being through these gatherings.
+Please click “News” tab to read more.

 Photo from Brook McIlroy Indigenous Design Studio and Photography by David Whittaker